-This annual remuneration report was approved unanimously by the board of directors of the company at its meeting on:

-State whether there are any directors who voted against or abstained from voting to approve this Report.
+This annual remunerat on: ion report was approved unanimously by the board of directors of the company at its meeting e any directors who voted against or abstained from voting to approve this Report. [] [v] Yes No

 Red Eléctrica Corporación, S.A.